anushka12-u/Web-Developement-Projects-Internship/README.md

 # Web-Developement-Projects-Internship
 The repository contains projects made by me as Web developer intern at Tamizhan Skills.
 About Projects:
+Project 3:
-Project 3:Downloadable Resume Generator with preview.
+Objective: Downloadable Resume Generator with preview.
 Use HTML,CSS and javascript to build the resume generator, Key Features
 1) Form with personal, educational, and experience details